 Mondo Medicals is a first-person perspective puzzle game by cactus that puts the player in the role of someone participating in an experiment run by the titular Mondo Medicals to cure cancer.
 In order to find the cure for cancer, the player must go through 8 levels (called 'dissorientations'), where your task is to find the exit.
 The levels, built of blank, gray walls, require the players not to think "out of the box" as much as to devastate the box completely.
 To reach the exit on each level, you'll have to ignore obvious clues, distrust your seeing, and abandon typical computer-game thinking.
 After each level, the experimenter will monologue at you and direct you toward your next task.

 Oh, and all the people in the game have TVs instead of heads.

 It's got a sequel, Mondo Agency, which makes even less or even more sense, depending who you ask.

 Provides examples of:

 - Alien Geometry: The stages are not called "Disorientations" for nothing.
 For example, the very first stage causes you to go in an infinite loop unless you go the opposite of where the arrows tell you.

-- Big Bad: The ending reveals that Shouty Guy is actually a complete maniac who will do anything to kill cancer, including shooting the player to "kill the cancer inside them".
+- Big Bad: The ending reveals that Shouty Guy, who has been directing you through the experiment, is actually a complete maniac who will do anything to kill cancer, including shooting the player to "kill the cancer inside them".

 - Bizarre Puzzle Game